arachne-threat-intel/thread/CONTRIBUTING.md

       - If I spot a PR where the file or lines-changed includes the small typo, I will consider flagging this in the PR so the PR-owner can do the typo-fix themselves (reducing potential merge conflicts).
    - whilst working on branch y, I spotted numerous typos in an unrelated file > I'll leave branch y as is and consider raising an Issue for this typo or - if I am ok with branch maintenance - create a new branch to fix this.
 - If you are introducing a new concept - e.g. a new field on a report - please consider updating tests and/or adding a new test case.
-   - Our test-suite currently only covers the back-end of our software's functionality.
+   - Regarding Thread, our test-suite currently only covers back-end functionality.

 ## Issue Tracking